Guards pepper-sprayed protesting asylum seekers at an ICE detention center

 Menoh Ernest, a Cameroonian asylum seeker at the Richwood Correctional Center in rural northern Louisiana, said about two dozen people were pepper-sprayed on Monday night.
 Guards, he said, placed their knees on demonstrators’ necks while restraining them.
 Another Cameroonian asylum seeker who has been detained for nearly 18 months, whom I’ll call Wilfred because he did not give permission to use his name, reported that he still had bruises and trouble swallowing after guards “climbed” onto his neck.

 The incident is the latest in an extensive pattern of Immigration and Customs Enforcement detainees being pepper-sprayed as they push for their release and safer conditions during the coronavirus pandemic.
-Hundreds of detained immigrants and asylum seekers have been pepper-sprayed on at least a dozen occasions since late March.
+Hundreds of detained immigrants and asylum seekers have been exposed to pepper spray on at least a dozen occasions since late March.
 Unlike with deaths in ICE custody, the agency does not have a policy of disclosing uses of force, including the use of chemical agents, so it’s possible that some incidents have gone unreported.

 ICE spokesperson Bryan Cox confirmed the pepper-spraying, but he said in an email that the two men’s accounts left out “critical information.”
 The pepper-spraying, he said, only “occurred only after a group of detainees refused repeated commands from facility staff and only after numerous attempts to verbally deescalate the situation were unsuccessful.”
 His response did not dispute the detained men’s claim that they were protesting peacefully.